lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

         Story Points:
             Size of task (1-5 SP per task).

-        Epic Link:
+        Labels
+            List all labels for the TSSW projects that are affected by the task.

+        Linked Issues
+            * Link to any issue related to the task.
+            * For tasks that involve XML changes, special rules apply that the Scrum Lead can explain.

+        Sprint
+            Select the sprint for when the task is planned to be worked on.

+        RubinTeam:
+            Telescope and Site.

+        Parent:
             Link to the current epic.
-            Epic also determines appropriate WBS number to charge on timesheet.
+            Epics also determine the appropriate WBS number to charge on timesheet.

-        Team:
-            Telescope and Site.

         * Feel free to use any of the other fields, though they are not required.